lsst-sqre/phalanx/docs/admin/outage-comms.rst

 The banners that appear on the RSP home page (:doc:`squareone </applications/squareone/index>`) are provided by the :doc:`semaphore </applications/semaphore/index>` service.

-The payload for the content of those banners is in the repo `rsp_broadcast <https://github.com/lsst-sqre/rsp_broadcast/>`_.
+The content of those banners is sourced from the https://github.com/lsst-sqre/rsp_broadcast repository.
 You will need push access to that repository.

 .. tip::